 Regarding the number of players per team, at the Discovery and U7 levels, the normal guideline is 18-20 players per team in accordance with the Hockey Alberta Intro to Hockey Model.
 This may be varied at the Division Director's discretion in consultation with the appropriate Vice-President.

-SPMHA will not consider friend/coach requests except in the specific circumstances noted in Article 2.19.
-All listed teams are considered final, and are not subject to change.
+SPMHA will not consider friend requests for U7 except in the specific circumstances noted in Article 2.19.